 Because of the upfront fees, renting can often be less expensive than buying a home.
-All included a down payment, closing charges, moving costs, improvements, and other property upkeep activities.
-However, that’s not to mean you should jump into homeownership straight now.
+This includes a down payment, other mortgage charges, moving costs, improvements, and other property upkeep activities.
+However, that’s not to mean you should jump into homeownership straight now away.
 If you’re focused on owning a home, it’s OK to rent for a few years, save up, and then buy.
 The cost savings of becoming a homeowner assume that you would stay in your home for a long time and may not include maintenance costs.
-However, even with home upkeep costs, the savings can be significant if you pay off your mortgage and continue to live in the home.
+However, even with home upkeep costs, the savings can be significant if you pay off your mortgage and continue to live in your home.

 Repayment mortgages benefits are:

 - Because the amount you owe reduces each month, you pay less interest overall.
 Later in the mortgage’s term, a larger portion of each payment pays off the principal.